 Sitting when cycling is usually for when the resistance is turned down and gives your legs and core a slight rest.

 However, it’s best to incorporate both standing and sitting as it delivers a more full rounded workout without you getting fatigued too quickly.

-Now, if you’re a complete beginner to indoor cycling or spinning, it can be confusing to understand what is going to deliver a more effective workout for you and help shed that unwanted fat.
+Now, if you’re a complete beginner to indoor cycling, it can be confusing to understand what is going to deliver a more effective workout for you and help shed that unwanted fat.